elastic/kibana/src/core/MIGRATION.md

 }
 ```

 **[3] `public/plugin.ts`** is the client-side plugin definition itself.
-Technically speaking it does not need to be a class or even a separate file from the entry point, but _all plugins at Elastic_ should be consistent in this way.
+Technically speaking it does not need to be a class or even a separate file from the entry point, but _all plugins at Elastic_ should be consistent in this way. _See all [conventions for Elastic plugins](./CONVENTIONS.md)_.

 ```ts
 import { PluginInitializerContext, CoreSetup, CoreStart } from '../../../core/public';